openmrs/openmrs-eip/README.md

 The DB sync receiver application uses a table named `receiver_retry_queue` to store failed incoming DB sync messages, please refer to the [configuration](#configuration) section.

+# Requesting An Entity To Be Synced
+The application has a mechanism that allows the receiver to request for an entity to be synced from a specific remote site to central, this is done by inserting a row in the `receiver_sync_request` table with the following columns that you need to set,

+**table_name:** The name of the database table containing the entity
+**identifier:** The unique identifier of the entity typically the entity uuid
+**site_id:** Foreign key value for the database id of the source remote site i.e. the id value of the site in the `site_info` table
+**date_created:** The insertion datetime
+**request_uuid:** The unique UUID of the sync request (Used to track the request when in the remote site once sent)

+A sync request has a status field which defaults to `NEW` on insertion, every 30 minutes the receiver polls the `receiver_sync_request` table for rows with the `NEW` status and submits them to their respective target remote site queues in the artemis instance, there will be a queue name for each remote site where the name is of the format `activemq:openmrs.sync.request.{SITE_IDENTIFIER}` where `{SITE_IDENTIFIER}` is the value of the identifier column of the site row in the site_info table.

 # Developer Guide
 ## Build